-2. Frustration, Cynicism and Other Negative Emotions: You may start to notice that you feel more pessimistic than you used to and that even the tiny things start frustrating you much more than they used to.
+2. Frustration, Cynicism, and Other Negative Emotions: You may start to notice that you feel more pessimistic than you used to and that even the tiniest things frustrate you much more than they used to.
 While everybody experiences negative emotions sometimes, when the frequency of these starts to become unusually high, they could be a sign of burnout.

 3. Judgmental Thoughts: Your negative feelings can often manifest into judgmental thoughts about your workplace.
-You may find yourself starting to complain about your job, the upper management and even your colleagues, and persistently having these thoughts could be a sign of impending burnout.
+You may find yourself starting to complain about your job, upper management, and even your colleagues.
+Persistently having these thoughts could be a sign of impending burnout.

-4. Generally Decreased Satisfaction: As you start suffering from burnout, you may begin to experience a loss of enjoyment in things you would have previously found enjoyable.
-Without intervention, this symptom may extend to all areas of your life, thus affecting both your personal and professional life.
+4. Generally Decreased Satisfaction: As you start suffering from burnout, you may begin to experience a loss of enjoyment in things you previously found pleasurable.
+Without intervention, this symptom may extend to all areas of your life, affecting both your personal and professional well-being.

 2. Frequent Illness: Chronic stress weakens the immune system, making you more susceptible to infections, colds, and other illnesses.
 If you fall sick frequently, it may be a sign that your body is physically exhausted.